Serving Fort Worth, Arlington, Keller & all of Tarrant County(817) 555-0100

 When to Call for Repair vs. Replace

-This is the question every Fort Worth homeowner faces after a storm inspection.
-Here's how local contractors typically frame it:
+This is the call every Fort Worth homeowner has to make after a storm inspection.
+Here's how contractors around here usually think about it:

 • Repair is the right call when your roof is under 12 years old, damage is isolated to one section, and the rest of the roof shows good granule retention and no widespread cracking